ekabaeu/Medical-Chatbot-with-AI/DEPLOYMENT.md

 1. Check the Vercel function logs for any error messages
 2. Verify all environment variables are correctly set
-3. Ensure your Firebase project has Realtime Database enabled
+3. Ensure your Supabase project has the required tables with correct schema
-4. Check that your service account has the necessary permissions
+4. Check that your Supabase API keys have the necessary permissions

 ## Local Development

 For local development, create a `.env` file in your project root with the same variables as above.
-Make sure to add `serviceAccountKey.json` to your `.gitignore` file to avoid committing it to version control.